wtyeung/n8n-nodes-memory-redis-isolated/README.md

 - **Workflow Isolation**: Chat histories are isolated per workflow using hashed workflow IDs
 - **Queue Mode Compatible**: Designed specifically for n8n queue mode where simple in-memory storage doesn't work reliably
-- **Dedicated Credentials**: Uses its own credential type, not shared with regular Redis operation nodes
+- **Dedicated Credentials**: Uses its own credential type, not shared with regular Redis operation nodes.
+This prevents users from using the same credential to list keys or access other workflows' memory data via Redis operation nodes.
 - **Session Management**: Supports session TTL and context window length
 - **Secure**: Workflow IDs are hashed (SHA-256) and only the first 10 characters are used as prefix